Relintai/pandemonium_engine_docs/tutorials/assets_pipeline/importing_translations.rst

 | KEYN   | string   | string   | string   |
 +--------+----------+----------+----------+

-The "lang" tags must represent a language, which must be one of the :ref:`valid locales <doc_locales>` supported by the engine.
+The "lang" tags must represent a language, which must be one of the `valid locales <doc_locales>` supported by the engine.
 The "KEY" tags must be unique and represent a string universally (they are usually in uppercase, to differentiate from other strings).
 These keys will be replaced at